BillSchofield/checking-account/User-Stories.md

 ### Acceptance Criteria
 ###### Account Creation Confirmation
-When I submit my customer's account information
+When I submit my customer's application to Account Management
-Then I see confirmation that their account was created.
+Then I see confirmation that my customer's account was created.
 ### Notes
-The only account information needed is the account holder's name.
+The only information need for application is the account holder's name.
 Display their name as part of the confirmation message.

 ## Account Balance